RhobanProject/Dynaban/README.md

 When the trajectory ends, the field "mode" will automatically be set to 0 (default, position control mode).
 Basically, the servo will try to stay where it landed at the end of the trajectory.
 [Unless you want to continue your trajectory with an other one.](#How do I smoothly continue a trajectory after the first one ended ?)

-## <a name="How do I smoothly continue a trajectory after the first one ended ?"></a>How do I smoothly continue a trajectory after the first one ended ?
+## How do I smoothly continue a trajectory after the first one ended ?
 As you can notice in the [RAM mapping extention](#RAM mapping extention), the fields needed to use the predictive control are present twice.
 Once under the name of traj1 and once under the name of traj2 (trajPoly2Size, trajPoly2, torquePoly2, etc).
 The fields traj2 are a buffer that will be copied into the traj1 fields once the traj1 finishes.